 Address: 2nd Flr, Mongoose Junction Cruz Bay, St. John

-12. Hike Ram Head Trail
+14. Hike the Ram Head Trail

 When you imagine St. John, you probably solely think of tranquil white sandy beaches where the vibrant sea gently laps.
 However, hidden along the southeastern coast is a more rugged side to the island.